matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

 `MaybeT m a` is a monad transformer version of `Maybe a`.
 There is only that extra `m` which stands for an "inner" monad that will be expanded with `Maybe` capabilities.

-Regarding the data constructor and field of `MaybeT`, here's another bit from the documentation:
+Regarding the named field of `MaybeT` (`runMaybeT`), here's another bit from the documentation:

 *Each monad transformer also comes with an operation `runXXXT` to unwrap the transformer, exposing a computation of the inner monad.*

-If we wrapped `IO` with `MaybeT` and then couldn't get it back again that would be a problem, since the function we are implementing needs to return `IO (Maybe (String, String, Int))`.
+If we wrapped `IO` within `MaybeT` and then couldn't get it back again that would be a problem, since the function we are implementing needs to return `IO (Maybe (String, String, Int))`.

 From this we can generalize and conclude that a monad transformer has:
-* one additional type parameter (compared to its monad counterpart) - a monad that is being expanded
+* one additional type parameter (compared to its monad counterpart) - an inner monad that is being expanded with capabilities of the outer monad
 * `runXXXT` function/field which returns the original, "inner" monad

 ## What does it mean "monads don't compose"?